 Canyoneering upriver to a waterfall – Wadi Mujib

 Adventure seekers cannot miss out on Wadi Mujib, the lowest nature reserve in the world.
 Canyoneering in Wadi Mujib was one of the highlights of our time in Jordan.
 At the entrance, we were told we would need to wear waterproof shoes and attire that could get wet and to only bring a waterproof camera with us.
-We left all of our valuables and travel backpacks locked in our car and our SWISSGEAR 6393 Scansmart Backpack with our camera gear behind the front desk (we didn’t want our laptop or camera gear overheating in the trunk).
+We left all of our valuables and backpack bags for travel locked in our car and our SWISSGEAR 6393 Scansmart Backpack with our camera gear behind the front desk (we didn’t want our laptop or camera gear overheating in the trunk).
 We were given mandatory life jackets with the price of admission at 21 JOD (roughly $30 USD).

 The river, which runs into the Dead Sea, started out ankle deep but it didn’t take long for our legs to be fully submerged.
 The cool water felt amazing in the afternoon heat of the desert and thankfully the narrow canyon walls kept us shaded from direct sunlight.
 The views were incredible, with the teal green water cutting through the dark orange canyon.
 The river grew deeper, up to our necks and we began to climb up over waterfalls.
 We reached a point where we could not touch and had to swim upstream.
 Some areas in the canyon had ropes drilled into rocks to help get through strong currents.
 It was possible to hire a guide to help you through the canyon at an extra cost, but we did the trek on our own.
 In a few places, it would have been beneficial to have a guide, as it’s not always clear which way is the best way to move forward.
 Once we found ourselves at a spot with a waterfall to our right and a cave to our left, not knowing if we should go in the cave or up the waterfall, but luckily, we came across people coming back down through the cave who pointed us in the direction of a ladder through the cave.
 We were also thankful that a guide with a small group was not too far behind us so we ended up following his lead a few times to find the best ways to maneuver through tricky spots.